workadventure/workadventure/docs/dev/how-to-translate.md

 ## How the translation files work

-In the translations folder, all json files of the form [namespace].[language code].json are interpreted to create languages by the language code in the file name.
+In the `front/translations` folder, all json files of the form `[namespace].[language code].json` are interpreted to create languages by the language code in the file name.

-The only mandatory file (the entry point) is the `index.[language code].json` which must contain the properties language, country and default so that the language can be taken into account.
+The only mandatory file (the entry point) is the `index.[language code].json` which must contain the properties `language`, `country` and `default` so that the language can be taken into account.

 Example:
 ```json